 Poetry/Script/Soundtrack Writing Assignment.
 Drawing from course texts and activities, select one of the following multimodal poetic texts to create: five poems accompanied by a PowerPoint, Prezi, or other digital technology; three songs (including music); a short play (around five to eight pages of written text); or a short documentary (accompanied by a synopsis, a documentary review, and closed captioning).
+I strongly encourage you to relate your poetic text to what you are observing in your research project (described below).
 Students must submit proposals for their multimodal poetic text and receive instructor approval.
 Other multimedia projects working with these genres may be considered but only after meeting and receiving permission from professor.